dewaka/dewaka.github.io/_posts/2018-04-01-fish-shell-configuration.md

 `pure` shell prompt in zsh for the fish shell.
 This can be installed with fisher as follows - `fisher rafaelrinaldi/pure`

-# Managing plugins with fisherman

-- Update plugins - `fisher update`
-- Remove a plugin - `fisher rm <plugin name>`
-- If you want to get rid of `fisherman` plugin manager itself - `fisher self-uninstall`

 # Some thoughts

+- One thing I tried to port from my zsh config was backgrounding and foregrounding of Vim in a terminal with the same key combination - `Ctrl+Z`.
-- I wish there was a similar function to get background/foreground toggle function in fish.
-After a bit of research, I found that as of now it is [not possible](https://stackoverflow.com/questions/30662735/how-to-map-ctrl-z-to-fg-in-fish) to assign `Ctrl+Z` for this functionality.
+  After a bit of research, I found that, as of now it, is [not possible](https://stackoverflow.com/questions/30662735/how-to-map-ctrl-z-to-fg-in-fish) to assign `Ctrl+Z` for this functionality with the fish shell.

 - Zsh completion is quite nice, but fish has even better completion!
-I quite like how fish offers completions based on history and they are most of the time the right one as well which I wanted to run.
+I quite like how fish offers completions based on history and they are most of the time the right one as well which I want to run.

-- Fish shell seems to start a bit faster than zsh for me, which could be due to my possibly bloated configuration!
-This is not a major win, but fish shell feels a bit snappier.
+- Fish shell seems to start a bit faster than zsh for me, which could be due to my zsh configuration!
+This is not a major point, but fish shell feels a bit snappier overall.